learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 ## Pay-as-you-go

 The typical pricing model for cloud providers is based on a pay-as-you-go scheme.
-Compute resources come in different size (i.e. memory, CPU, disk etc..) and an hourly cost. **You get billed for the amount of time the instance is running**.
+Compute resources come in different sizes (i.e. memory, CPU, disk etc..) and an hourly cost. **You get billed for the amount of time the instance is running**.

 This flexibility of pricing is great and fair, but you have to be careful with what you consume.
 If you leave instances running while you don’t need them anymore you’ll be throwing money out of the window.

 *However let’s say you can foresee utilisation of a VM for a whole year.
 Shouldn’t you be able to get a bulk discount on your bill?*

-## Reserved instances
+## Reserved Instances

 With reserved instances, you need to **commit** to compute resources for at least a whole year, and if you really love commitment, up to five years.
 You may decide to pay an amount of the bill upfront.
 The discount that you get will depend on how long you are willing to commit and how much you can pay upfront.
 For example on Amazon Web Services, the *m4.large* instance type can be discounted as follow: